H.R.2147 - Veterans Treatment Court Improvement Act of 2018115th Congress (2017-2018) |

-This bill requires the Department of Veterans Affairs (VA) to hire at least 50 Veterans Justice Outreach Specialists, place each one at an eligible VA medical center, and ensure that each one serves as part of a justice team in a veterans treatment court or other veteran-focused court.
+(Sec.
+2) This bill requires the Department of Veterans Affairs (VA) to hire at least 50 Veterans Justice Outreach Specialists under the Veterans Justice Outreach Program.
+Each of these specialists must serve as part of a justice team in a veterans treatment court or other veteran-focused court.

-- complies with all VA guidelines and regulations for placement of a specialist;
+- complies with VA guidelines for specialist placement;

 - maintains an affiliation with one or more veterans treatment courts or other veteran-focused courts; and

-- either routinely provides specialists, or establishes a VA-approved plan to provide specialists, to serve as part of a justice team in such a court.
+- provides specialists or establishes a VA-approved plan to provide specialists to serve as part of a justice team.

-The VA shall prioritize the placement of specialists at eligible VA medical centers that have an affiliation with such a court that: (1) was established after the date of this bill's enactment, or (2) was established before such date and is not fully staffed with specialists.
+The VA shall prioritize the placement of these specialists at medical centers that have an affiliation with a court that was established after this bill's enactment or is not fully staffed with specialists.